-Priday Plume Agate is a very famous and rare semi-precious gemstone agate that was formed during the Miocene Period at the eastern edge of the Deschutes Basin, northeast of the town of Madras, Oregon.
-The Agate was first discovered in the 1920's by Leslie Priday on his ranch Priday Ranch, which was purchased in 1976 by Richardson’s Rock Ranch.
-Richardson’s Ranch is a large area that host pay for dig rock hounding.
+Priday Agate was first discovered in the 1928 by Leslie Priday on his ranch Priday Ranch, which was purchased in 1976 by Richardson’s Rock Ranch.
+Richardson’s Ranch is a large area that use to host pay for dig rock hounding.
 It is said that most of the high grade plume has been dug out but nice “thunder eggs” can still be found.

 Priday Plume Agates come in “thunder egg” formations.
 "Thunder eggs" are chalcedony filled masses that fill former cavities in volcanic rocks.
 The nodule formations are usually spherical in shape and look like ordinary rocks on the outside, but when cut have beautiful centers of agate or jasper.
 Priday Plume Agate “thunder eggs” are usually small, but the agates inside contain a wonderful assortment of colors and patterns.
 They are considered agates because they are often at least partly translucent.